longturn/freeciv21/README.md

 ------------

 <p><img src="https://github.com/longturn/freeciv21/raw/master/data/icons/128x128/freeciv21-client.png" align="left"/>
+Freeciv21 is a free open source turn-based empire-building 4x strategy game, in which each player becomes the leader of a civilization.
+You compete against several opponents to build cities and use them to support a military and an economy.
+Players strive to complete an empire that survives all encounters with its neighbors to emerge victorious.
+Play begins at the dawn of history in 4,000 BCE.
+</p><p>
-Freeciv21 is an empire-building strategy game inspired by the history of human civilization.
-The game commences in prehistory and your mission is to lead your tribe from the Stone Age to the Space Age.
-Freeciv21 takes its roots in the well-known FOSS game Freeciv and extends it for more fun, with a revived focus on <strong>competitive multiplayer environments</strong>.
+Freeciv21 takes its roots in the well-known FOSS game Freeciv and extends it for more fun, with a revived focus on competitive multiplayer environments.
+Players can choose from over 500 nations and can play against the computer or other people in an active online community.
+</p><p>
+The code is maintained by the team over at [Longturn.net](https://longturn.net) and is based on the QT framework.
+The game supports both hex and square tiles and is easily modified to create custom rules.
 <br clear="left"/></p>

 Get started by reviewing our [about page](https://longturn.readthedocs.io/en/latest/Getting/about.html).
-Freeciv21 is maintained by the team from [Longturn.net](https://longturn.net).
 We welcome pull requests, bug reports and simple suggestions!
 Get in touch on [Discord](https://discord.gg/98krqGm).
 The #General channel is a great place to start.

 The documentation is found on our [documentation website](https://longturn.readthedocs.io/).